hoesungryu/youtue_download/README.md

 # Download YouTube video using Python

-This code is about to directly download YouTube video using `pytube` package.
+This code is about to directly download YouTube video using `pytubefix` package.
 You can just make your own txt file, which contain YouTube address and just run the `main.py`.